gortium/GCP_ML_Engineering_Cert_Framing_ML_Problems/README.md

 ### Github codespaces
 Codespace allow online, and always clean environment.
 It also allow the use of cloud computing to build code or train ML models.
 It use docker and vscode.

+I got to play with codespace, but saddly I was not able to get access to a GPU so I ended up running the code on my own machine.

 #### devcontainer.json
 This file allow us to define a custom codespace (online vscode) deployed within our custom docker and our personalized vscode extention.
 That way we always have a clean development environment to work in.